This post will cover the optimal sleep schedule for 2 month old baby using 4-5 nap days.

 An age-appropriate schedule for 2 month old baby sleeping habits can be implemented at this age.

-Since 2 month old baby sleep is still slightly erratic, nudging them in the right direction with newborn wake windows and following sleepy cues will get them on a more predictable schedule over time.
+Since 2 month old baby sleep is still slightly erratic, nudging them in the right direction with newborn wake windows and following sleepy cues will get them on a more predictable schedule.

 Baby sleep patterns at this age can still feel like you’re trying to grab the bull by the horns to garner direction and control.